ljedrz/pea2pea/README.md

 - any functionality that can be introduced "on top" (e.g. DHT, advanced topology formation algorithms etc.)

 ## how to use it
-1. define a clonable struct containing an `Arc<Node>` and any extra state you'd like to carry
+1. define a clonable struct containing a `Node` and any extra state you'd like to carry
 2. `impl Pea2Pea` for it
 3. make it implement any/all of the protocols
 4. create that struct (or as many of them as you like)